 This test is performed as an in-clinic blood draw by a trained health professional and the samples are analysed by UKAS accredited labs.

 Sperm production is regulated by reproductive hormones including testosterone, FSH and LH.
 Testosterone is the most important reproductive hormone in men, and its level decreases with increased age and body fat.
 Imbalances in the levels of reproductive hormones decrease fertility.
-Most of the testosterone circulating in the blood is bound to sex hormone-binding globulin (SHBG) and albumin and is considered inactive.
-Calculation of unbound free testosterone level is included.
+Most of the testosterone circulating in the blood is bound to sex hormone-binding globulin (SHBG) and is considered inactive.
+The rest is weakly and reversibly bound to albumin.
+Calculation of unbound free testosterone level is included in this test.
 Free testosterone gives you a better picture of your testosterone status than total testosterone alone.

 The thyroid is a gland located in the neck that produces hormones that regulates the metabolism, how we use and store energy.
 The thyroid profile is used to evaluate thyroid function to diagnose and control hypothyroidism and hyperthyroidism.
 Undiagnosed thyroid dysfunction impairs fertility in both men and women.
 Hypothyroidism affects both the quantity and quality of sperms and also compromises the ability of the sperm to swim.
 Luckily, the negative effects of thyroid dysfunction can be relatively easily reversed once the condition is correctly diagnosed and successfully treated.